jaymell/photo_mapper/Readme.md

 Put pictures in a database on a map.
 Images displayed using Magnific Popup JS library

 To do:

-* Make map marker clicks gallery style?
-  * If so, need to try to tie initialization to markerObj, not individual markers
+* Fix arrow keys both simultaneously both moving map and scolling through photos
 * Possibly set onClicks for arrows and use next()/prev() methods rather than elementParse callback
+  * This may help with mutliple items being marked as viewed on initial gallery load
 * Center on selected pin when choosing picture on left, if applicable
   * This tends to not be helpful in practice... just confusing
 * Remove photos that suck
 * Improve pin jittering
 * Animate scrolling to selected item in list